COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Immunization Records and School Suspension Notices

-School Immunization Programs and the COVID-19 Pandemic
+School Immunization Programs

 PLEASE NOTE: Depending on the information that is being communicated, the letters the Middlesex-London Health Unit sends to families about their child’s immunization records are printed on different coloured paper.

 You may receive initial and follow-up letters requesting information about your child’s immunization records.
 If these letters are not followed up on, or updated immunization records are not received, the Health Unit then sends suspension notices printed on yellow paper.
-These suspension letters include the date a potential suspension from school would come into effect.
+These notices include the date a potential suspension from school would come into effect.
+If the required information is not received by the suspension date, the student will not be able to attend school until the Health Unit receives updated vaccination information.

 Parents and caregivers must report their child’s provincially mandated immunizations to the Middlesex-London Health Unit.
+Health care providers do not report the immunizations they have administered to the Health Unit.

 Immunization of School Pupils Act